SteveSmith16384/SpectrumArcade/readme.md

 # SPECTRUM ARCADE

 Play various classic Spectrum games in 3D.
-Just walk into the arcade.
+Just walk into the arcade to play.
+No 10p required.

 Written by Stephen Carlyle-Smith (stephen.carlylesmith@googlmail.com)